 Eddy Boudel Tan

-EDDY BOUDEL TAN is the author of two novels: After Elias, a finalist for the ReLit Awards and the Edmund White Award, and The Rebellious Tide, a finalist for the Ferro-Grumley Award.
-In 2021, he was named a Rising Star by the Writers’ Trust of Canada.
-His short stories can be found in Joyland, Yolk, Gertrude Press, and The G&LR, as well as two forthcoming anthologies.
-He lives in Vancouver with his husband.
+EDDY BOUDEL TAN is the author of two novels: After Elias, a finalist for the Edmund White Award and the ReLit Awards, and The Rebellious Tide, a finalist for the Ferro-Grumley Award.
+In 2021, he was named a Rising Star by Writers’ Trust of Canada.
+His short stories can be found in Joyland, Yolk, Gertrude Press, The G&LR, and two anthologies.
+He lives with his husband in Vancouver where he’s currently writing his next novel while listening to the language of birds from his balcony.

 ROBERT WIERSEMA is the author of three novels, a novella, a collection of short stories, and a book of nonfiction.
 He is one of Canada’s most recognized and respected book reviewers, with his work appearing regularly in The Toronto Star, Quill & Quire, The Globe and Mail, National Post, and numerous other publications.
 Wiersema lives in Victoria where he is a professor of creative writing at Vancouver Island University.
 (BRITISH COLUMBIA)